taciogt/medium-examples/wip-go-data-pipelines/post.md

 > How to use Go pipelines to abstract iteration complexity and enable easy to use I/O optimization

 Pipelines are a Go concurrency pattern for creating a continuous stream of data and enables the responsibilities of producing and consuming information to be very loosely coupled.
-But at the same time that concurrency is a beautiful word for software engineering, it is dreaded by the challenges and new concerns it brings to the craft.
+But at the same time that concurrency is a beautiful and fancy word for software engineers, it is dreaded by the challenges and new concerns it brings to the craft.

 This article tries to address those challenges by providing some examples that hopefully will shed a light when walking this treacherous path.
 The names and definitions used during the discussion aren't some standard or consensus across the community, but rather the author own conventions while testing and learning those ideas.